"Wait...You're leaving, too?"

 Your one ally in this is progress: if you can start showing progress on the critical issues, you can convince your team that things are going to get better.

 Takeaway: Whatever problems have built up to cause people to consider leaving will take time to improve.
-And, until there's improvement, it will be a source of motivation for employees leaving.
+And, until there's improvement, it will be a source of motivation for employees to leave their manager.
+Be sure to pay down any management debt you build up before it costs you.

 How to Stop an Employee Turnover Wave